bigman1170/Obsidian-Notes/Sessions Raw/Session 07.md

 [[Magister]] Lists people in the kalafate. [[Magister]] wants to kill all the people on the list.
 Winduke of ahas

+Talked about possible taking a trip to hell to find out about the deals that these people made with the devils.

 Key to the city is broken into 7 parts - Ancient security system